Type the last name of your instructor, and find the course. When you get the item you need, you will need to log in using this login formula:

 - Single copies or articles, poems, chapters of books or other short readings that meet the fair use best practices described above.

-- Any circulating AUM Library material
+- Any circulating McGregor Library material

 - Articles found through the OhioLINK EJC